Eschatologue/CM_wiki/docs/class/monk/wu-jen.md

 #### Cantrips

 You know the *Elementalism* cantrip and two cantrips of your choice from the Wu Jen spell list at the end of this subclass description.
+Whenever you gain a Monk level, you can replace one of this feature's cantrips with another cantrip of your choice from the Wu Jen spell list.

 You learn one additional Wu Jen cantrip when you reach Monk level 10 and 17.

 #### Spell Slots